terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

     (mlinux 5.3.31 doesn't need the opkg, but it doesn't hurt.)

-    A massive way to do this is something like this, on the jumphost:
+    A massive way to do this is something like this.
+This is done locally, while you can access the devices via the local network.

     ```bash
     export GWS=$(tail -n+2 ConduitDB.txt | cut -f2)
-    for i in $GWS ; do ssh -p $i root@localhost 'opkg update && opkg install python-terminal python-multiprocessing && mkdir -p /usr/local/lib' ; done
+    for i in $GWS ; do ssh root@$i 'opkg update && opkg install python-terminal python-multiprocessing && mkdir -p /usr/local/lib' ; done
     ```

 17. Do a dry run of `create-ansible-mfg-gateways` for each of your target organizations, using a suitable input pattern.